moead-framework/documentation/docs/install.rst

 Installing via pip
 --------------------------------------
-The package is available in pypi, you can install it with :
+The package is available in pypi, you can install it with:
 ::
     pip install moead-framework